wronghorsebatterystaple/Website-Flask/README.md

 [Blog page](https://blog.anonymousrand.xyz) (don't click this one)

-Huge thanks to [Miguel Grinberg's Flask Mega-Tutorial](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world) and also [Noran Saber Abdelfattah's Flask blog guide](https://medium.com/@noransaber685/building-a-flask-blog-a-step-by-step-guide-for-beginners-8bffe925cd0e), otherwise this project would've taken longer to get going and would probably have *bad practice* scribbled all over it.
+Huge thanks to [Miguel Grinberg's Flask Mega-Tutorial](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world) and also [Noran Saber Abdelfattah's Flask blog guide](https://medium.com/@noransaber685/building-a-flask-blog-a-step-by-step-guide-for-beginners-8bffe925cd0e), otherwise this project would've taken longer to get going and would probably have even more *bad practice* scribbled over it than it already has.

 And thank you to GitHub for free image "backups" in my static folders <3

 # Developer notes to compensate for possibly scuffed code

+**Always check to make sure `config.py` is updated!**

 #### Adding new blogpages:
 - Register new copy of `blogpage` blueprint with proper blog id/name in `app/__init__.py`